Ver1Sus/ml-digits/README.md

 ## TODO
-1. Queue manager (Kafka) between DB, if the project expected high RPS.
+1. Queue manager (Kafka) between DB if the project expects high RPS.
-2. ORM (SQLAlchemy), if the project expected scaling or complicated relationships.
+2. ORM (SQLAlchemy), if the project expects scaling or complicated relationships.
-3. Auth, if the project expected security.
+3. Auth if the project expects security.